So, dear Ehsminer fans, stay tuned for more good news in the upcoming days.

 Hlcpwr = Nu*(fc/1000) (or 30 Mh/s with basic requirements).

 With this setting, 1GH mining rig will require 30 chips or so.
-Our current API addressing scheme with allows using 256 chips.
+Our current API addressing scheme will allow using 256 chips.

 Nfactor mining is based on huge memory requirements depending on the value of N